 - Modeler—Identify suitability for development or an activity in an area by overlaying layers and ranking outputs.

 GeoPlanner allows you connect to ArcGIS Online and discover datasets that describe the world.
 Many of these datasets can be directly used in your planning projects.
 You can discover feature, map, and image layers.
 You can also discover weighted overlay models (suitability models) generated by other contributors from your organization and others.
-If you share your own datasets, you can also discover and add these datasets to your project.
+If you share your own datasets, you can discover and add these datasets to your project.

 - Depict how an area functions or performs.